Integration Architecture¶

 High-Level Overview¶

-Very likely you have already integrated your exchange with BTC and other UTXO-based chains.
-The architecture presented here should align well with your existing architecture; and you should thus be able to reuse many components and ideas using the following mapping of concepts.
+If you have integrated your exchange with other BTC and other UTXO-based chains, the architecture presented here will be familiar and you will be able to reuse existing components and patterns.
+Before jumping into the discussion, it is important to map your preexisting concepts using the following mapping:

 Transactions are identified in Canton using their globally unique update-id.